 I belong to an investment group where we exchange investment ideas with each other.
 The members are experienced investors successful in life and careers.
 Although experienced and thoughtful investors we all demonstrate these biases from time to time.

-Investment success requires a self awareness to sort out these inherent biases in all of us.
+Investment success requires self-awareness to sort out these inherent biases in all of us.
 The rational investor must recognize both weaknesses and strengths to eliminate the largest obstacle to our investment success: ourselves.

 “A lot of people with high IQs are terrible investors because they’ve got terrible temperaments.
 You need to keep raw irrational emotion under control.”